KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 The confusion proceeds in three steps:

 1. **Correct identification:** Particles are ensouled.
-Soma operates as the primary register; the full lattice including Anthra is genuinely present as fractal echo.
+Soma operates as the primary register; the full lattice including Anthra is genuinely present as structural recurrence.
 The panpsychist sees something real.
-2. **Isolation:** The Anthra echo is treated as a self-standing property of matter rather than traced acclivously through DS / DM (L₃), DP / DL (L₄), and EOB (L₅) to its source.
-The echo is severed from the architecture that generates it.
+2. **Isolation:** The Anthra recurrence is treated as a self-standing property of matter rather than traced acclivously through DS / DM (L₃), DP / DL (L₄), and EOB (L₅) to its origin.
+The recurrence is severed from the architecture that generates it.
-3. **Inversion:** This isolated echo is then treated as the building block from which macro-consciousness assembles acclivously — inverting the actual direction of emanation.
+3. **Inversion:** This isolated recurrence is then treated as the building block from which macro-consciousness assembles acclivously — inverting the actual direction of emanation.
 The combination problem follows directly from this inversion.

 ### 3.4 The Combination Problem as Membrane Absence